kimbo/spoofer/README.md

 # Disclaimers

-- I've only tested this from behind a NAT
+- I've only tested this from behind a NAT.
 - Only works with UDP and IPv4
 - I'm not responsible for what you do with this.